Alex Beard CBE is Chief Executive of the Royal Opera House. He was appointed in March 2013, taking up the role in September that year.

 Alex was educated at Manchester Grammar School, Westminster School and King’s College London.
 He worked for a year at KPMG before joining the Arts Council in 1986.
 In 1995 he became Director of Finance and Administration of Tate, becoming Director of Business there in 1999 and Deputy Director in 2002.
-He played a leading role in the creation of Tate Modern, major extensions of Tate Britain, Tate Liverpool and Tate St Ives, while also leading the business operations of the Tate galleries.
+During Alex’s time with Tate he worked closely with Director Nicholas Serota in the creation of Tate Modern, the development programme for Tate Modern, Tate Britain and Tate St Ives and the launch of The Tanks at Tate Modern in summer 2012, while also overseeing the business operations of the Tate galleries.
 At the end of 2012 he was appointed a CBE for his services to the arts.

-Alex is Chair of High House Production Park Ltd, a cluster of creative enterprises located in Purfleet Essex.
-His other Boards have included Glyndebourne Productions Ltd from 2008-2013, 14-18 NOW, the First World War Cultural Programme, from 2013-2019 and the DCMS Philanthropy Board, RMN Grand Palais Conseil d’Orientation Stratégique, Esmee Fairburn Foundation Finance Panel and Global Giving UK of which he was the founding chair.
+Alex has a life-long love of opera and more latterly a passionate enthusiasm for ballet.
+He was on the Board of Directors of Glyndebourne Productions Ltd from 2008-2013 and is currently on the Board of 14-18 NOW, the First World War Cultural Programme, as well as the DCMS Philanthropy Board.
+Past external board memberships include RMN Grand Palais Conseil d’Orientation Stratégique, Esmee Fairburn Foundation Finance Panel and Global Giving UK.
 He is a keen cyclist, cricketer and cook.